westonkl/InterviewPrep/README.md

 A technical interview usually consists of solving two problems infront of another engineer on a whiteboard or through a take home assessment with 3+ problems.
 It is integral to talk to the intervier about the problem and your thought process.
 Try using pseudocode at the start to get yourself orientated.
 Understanding Big-O notation will also help you in the interview and to be a better programmer.

-What do you look for when reviewing code?
-- **B** ottlenecks
-- **U** nnecessary work
-- **D** uplicated work

 https://www.youtube.com/watch?v=YBSt1jYwVfU&list=PLIin1ELTMmjYRmbQo_fYwU2vWtaK5CXxp&index=1
 https://www.youtube.com/watch?v=GBuHSRDGZBY&list=WL&index=14&t=853s
 https://www.youtube.com/watch?v=aPQY__2H3tE&list=WL&index=13

 #### General Technical 'Trivia'
+> I have found technical trivia sometimes thrown into behavioral interviews these are some of them.
+They are also important to know for coding.

 What is an **Object** and a **Class**, what's the difference between them?
 - A **class** is a template for objects.
 A class defines object properties and behaviors, including a valid range of values, and a default value
 - An **object** is a member or an "instance" of a class.
 An object has a state in which all of its properties have values that you either explicitly define or that are defined by default

 What are the pillars of OOP?
 - Abstraction- ability to hide things
 - Encapsulation- binding data and functions for protection
 - Inheritance- inheriting features of parent class
 - Polymorphism- the ability to redefine methods for derived classes

 What is method **overloading** and **overriding**?
 **Overloading:** when two or more methods in the same class share a name, but not parameters
 **Overriding:** When name and parameters of method are the same

 **Recursion:**
 - A function which calls itself recursively
-	- Consists of a base case (stopper) and a recursive case(recurser).
+- Consists of a base case (stopper) and a recursive case(recurser)

 What's the difference between a stack and a queue?
 - Stacks "pop" data off the stack, using last-in first out (LIFO) (ex: books/pancakes)
 - Queues use first-in, first-out (FIFO) (think of a pipe)

-Mixin- a class that contains methods for other classes without having to be the parent class
+What do you look for when reviewing code?
+- **B** ottlenecks
+- **U** nnecessary work
+- **D** uplicated work

 ----------------------------------------------------------------